-During the COVID-19 pandemic in 2020, emerging international reports indicated that healthy eating was declining in the general population. ^{12,13} In the US, medical students were not considered essential workers and in-person teaching and clinical activities were terminated at the University of Nebraska Medical Center on 16th March 2020.
-14 The medical university campus was closed and medical students were asked to isolate at home, while teaching transitioned to remote learning only, until the end of June 2020.
+During the COVID-19 pandemic in 2020, emerging international reports indicated that healthy eating was declining in the general population.^{12,13} In the US, medical students were not considered essential workers and in-person teaching and clinical activities were terminated at the University of Nebraska Medical Center on 16th March 2020.14 The medical university campus was closed, and medical students were asked to isolate themselves at home while teaching and transitioned to remote learning only until the end of June 2020.
 While this period was not a strictly enforced "lockdown", normal life abruptly came to a complete halt across this midwestern state, and only essential services were kept open.
-The eating of meals away from home was drastically reduced due to the closing of restaurants and cafeterias, restricted travel, and fear of being in public areas.
-Medical students now had more time and access for healthy cooking in their home kitchens with groceries stores remaining open.
-On the contrary, less healthy patterns of eating and poor quality of diet such as skipping breakfast, increasing sugary foods, and snacking at home could be an issue.
+Eating meals away from home was drastically reduced due to the closing of restaurants and cafeterias, restricted travel, and fear of being in public areas.
+Medical students now had more time and access to healthy cooking in their home kitchens, with groceries stores remaining open.
+On the contrary, less healthy eating patterns and poor diet quality, such as skipping breakfast, increasing sugary foods, and snacking at home, could be an issue.

-There was a gap in the knowledge of the dietary quality of medical students in the US, and its impact on health during this unprecedented time in modern history, with no published reports or review of the literature in June 2020.
+There was a gap in the knowledge of the dietary quality of medical students in the US and its impact on health during this unprecedented time in modern history, and as far as we can tell, there are no similar studies published in the literature.
 Hence, the goal of our study was to investigate dietary quality using the REAP-S at a US midwestern college of medicine, at the end of the three-month isolation at home period, due to the COVID-19 pandemic.
-Our overarching goal was to determine any significant changes in dietary quality and body weight, to inform future mitigation strategies if adverse effects from the early course of the COVID-19 pandemic on medical students were observed.
+Our overarching goal was to determine any significant changes in dietary quality and body weight and to inform future mitigation strategies if adverse effects from the early course of the COVID-19 pandemic on medical students were observed.